Anteater: Interactive Visualization of Program Execution Values in Context: Discussion and Limitations

-\paragraph{Limitations} \oursystem{} will not scale to large traces.
+\paragraph{Limitations} \oursystem{} will not scale to programs the generate large traces.
+Such programs typically make many calls or assign to tracked variables many times.
 In these programs, the traces become too large and the visualizations unreadable.
+Table~\ref{tab:performance} shows the performance impact for several programs traced with \oursystem{}.
 Research exists on collecting the entire trace of large programs~\cite{Pothier2017}; future work is needed to evaluate if \oursystem{} works well with this method.
-We note that our visualizations operate on relational data, and there is a growing number of techniques to support interactive visualizations on large datasets~\cite{godfrey2016interactive}.
+We note that our visualizations operate on relational data, and there is a growing number of techniques to support interactive visualizations on large relational datasets~\cite{godfrey2016interactive,moritz2017trust}.
 A full investigation of their impact on program visualization, however, is out of present scope.
 In addition, \oursystem{} works best with numerical data and has limited support for other datatypes.
 While it can present numbers, strings, and booleans, it does not support compound objects directly.
 Information about variables of these datatypes can still be visualized through the use of custom expressions, but we leave first-class support for more datatypes for future work.
 Finally, \oursystem{} assumes a sequential programming model and does not support parallel programs.
-Work exists in automatic tracing of parallel programs in the traditional sense (without values) but applying and extending these traces to our system is left for future work.
+Work exists in automatic tracing of parallel programs in the traditional sense (without values) but applying and extending these traces to \oursystem{} is left for future work.